silvae86/silvae86.github.io/_posts/2021-03-04-migrate-mongodb-from-single-to-replicaset.md

 ---
 layout: post
-title:  "Convert Standalone MongoDB to Replica Set with WiredTiger storage engine (macOS + Homebrew)"
+title:  "Convert Standalone MongoDB to Replica Set with WiredTiger storage engine (macOS and Homebrew)"
-date: 2021-03-04 23:50:000 +0100
+date: 2021-03-04 22:07:000 +0100
 tags: macOS homebrew mongodb replicaset wiredtiger changestreams
+# comments_id: 23
 ---

 If you want to take advantage of MongoDB [Change Streams](https://docs.mongodb.com/manual/changeStreams/) (which will allow an event to be fired whenever a collection is modified instead of polling the database for changes), you need to change your MongoDB instance to a Replica Set.
 Here is the full process using the Terminal.